amit-hkust/my_site_online/content/_index.md

 Tighter regulations on consumer debt collectors, although intended to curb predatory practices, may disrupt industries to which such debts are owed.
 Using a paired-county stacked difference-in-differences design, we show that these regulations adversely affect hospitals.
 While hospital patient volume remains unchanged, their accounts receivable, liabilities, and profitability deteriorate, with stronger effects for ex-ante higher financial liability and debt collector density.
 Consequently, hospitals reduce capacity, employment, and care quality, and steer patients to high-cost procedures.
 Additionally, non-profit hospitals reduce charity care for uninsured patients.
 Overall, ignoring spillovers of consumer financial protection laws on non-financial sectors may overstate their benefits.
 </div>
 </details>
-<div class=p2>Presentations: University of Washington, Arizona State University, Georgetown University, Cornell University, Boston University, University of Iowa, University of Georgia*, and Georgia Institute of Technology*.
+<div class=p2>Presentations: MFA 2026*, 2nd Annual Conference on the Economics and Finance of Healthcare and Medicine at WashU Olin Business School*, University of Washington, Arizona State University, Georgetown University, Cornell University, Boston University, University of Iowa, University of Georgia, and Georgia Institute of Technology.
 <br>* upcoming
 </div>
 <br>